How to take an Arterial Blood Gas (ABG) – OSCE Guide

 Thank the patient for their time.

-Dispose of your gloves and equipment into an appropriate clinicalwaste bin.
+Dispose of your PPE and equipment into an appropriate clinicalwaste bin.

 Wash your hands.